Fall 1998 Exam Solutions

 square path centered at the origin and oriented counter-clockwise,

-around C is clearly positive,
+then the circulation of around C is clearly positive,

 since the vector field always points in the same direction as the